GLOBAL MARKETS-Stocks extend rally on U.S. jobs data; dollar falls

 * Treasuries rise as investors see glean of weak jobs data

-* Brazilian stocks soar on pro-business candidate's prospects (Adds close of European bond, stock markets)
+* Brazilian stocks soar on pro-business candidate's prospects (Adds U.S. market open; changes dateline; previous LONDON)

 By Herbert Lash

-NEW YORK, Oct 6 Global equity markets extended a rally on Monday that drew strength from a U.S. jobs report last week that bolstered confidence in the American economy, but the dollar fell and stocks on Wall Street eased as volatility picked up.
+NEW YORK, Oct 6 Global equity markets extended a rally on Monday that drew strength from a forecast-beating U.S. jobs report last week that bolstered confidence in the American economy and the Federal Reserve's monetary policy, but the dollar gave up some of its gains.

-Brazil's benchmark stock index jumped more than 5 percent after a pro-business candidate surged to a strong finish in Sunday's presidential election, setting the stage for a likely tight run-off against leftist President Dilma Rousseff.
+Brazil's benchmark stock index jumped more than 5 percent after a pro-business candidate surged to a strong finish in Sunday's presidential election, setting the stage for what looms as a tight runoff against leftist President Dilma Rousseff.
+The Bovespa was up 5.3 percent.

 Friday's U.S. non-farm payrolls report fueled speculation that the Fed will hike interest rates by mid-2015 and helped the dollar notch its 12th straight week of gains.
-The dollar index slipped but still traded near four-year highs, up 12 straight weeks of gains since early July, the longest in over 40 years.
+The dollar index slipped but still was trading near four-year highs, making the currency's 12 straight weeks of gains since early July the longest in over 40 years.

 Euro zone bond yields fell after data showed German industrial orders dropped at their fastest rate since 2009 in August, reviving expectations of further monetary easing.